Body Orientated Psychotherapy

 Body psychotherapy is a way of gently working that is non-invasive, aiming to bring sensations in the body into the consciousness of the client.
 Bringing mind and body together in harmony to better understand and work through our experiences.

-In the modern world we are conditioned to spend most of our time in our heads and even when engaging with activities such as going to the gym or doing some manual work, we disengage from our bodies through watching the screens at the gym or listening to music as we work.
+In the modern world, we are conditioned to spend most of our time in our heads and even when engaging in activities such as going to the gym or doing some manual work, we disengage from our bodies through watching the screens at the gym or listening to music as we work.

 Your therapist will ask you about the issues that brought you to therapy and try to understand what success in therapy looks like for you.
 It’s important to ask any questions that are on your mind to establish whether the therapist is the right fit for you.
 Don’t feel pressured to make a decision straight away, it’s always helpful to take some time to reflect on the session and how you feel afterwards.
 Starting therapy is a big decision and you want to approach it mindfully.